Duke-GCB/pypi-to-module/README.md

 ## Algorithm
 User runs pypi_to_module.py passing specfile directory, pypi package name, module name, and an install script
-- if there is a specfile with the same version as pypi
+- if there is NOT a specfile with the same version as pypi
   - the install script is called with these args `$NAME $VERSION $RELEASE`